 The title page of the Book of Mormon tells us that it was restored to “show unto the remnant of the house of Israel what great things the Lord hath done for their fathers; and that they may know the covenants of the Lord, that they are not cast off forever—And also to the convincing of the Jew and Gentile that Jesus is the Christ, the Eternal God, manifesting himself unto all nations.”
 A book with such a powerful purpose should be understood in its plainness so that all can come unto Christ.
 The purpose of the “Know Your Book of Mormon” collection is to uncover its plainness and help awaken those with eyes to see and ears to hear to the real power of this message that is contained in this book.
-The message of the Book of Mormon is illuminated when we read anything we ask ourselves, “how is this related to the original covenant?”
+The message of the Book of Mormon is illuminated when we read anything contained in it that we ask ourselves, “how is this related to the original covenant?”

 Awakening To Your Duty

 The the phrase “remembrance of one’s duty toward God” or even the use of “duty toward God” is very unique in the Book of Mormon.
 The phrase is first used a couple of times in the Book of Mosiah–once by Mormon talking about King Benjamin (Mosiah 1:17) and a second time by Abinadi as he lectures the court of Noah (Mosiah 13:30).

 However, there are more instances of this key phrase in the Book of Mormon.
 So, instead of dissecting these Mosiah verses and chapters and their contexts right now, let’s start with looking at Alma the younger’s use of the phrase starting in Alma chapter 4.
 Then, we will let him explain what he means by the phrase and then you can come back to these book of Mosiah references later.
 As we do, look for the personal application with your spiritual eyes and ears.